-The department also is committed to creating and maintaining a community in which diversity is a fundamental value.
+The department is committed to creating and maintaining a community in which diversity is a fundamental value.
 In selecting qualified applicants, additional consideration is given to prospective students whose presence will add to the diversity of the department, college, university and Boulder community.

 Students who are not seeking an MA or PhD degree but may be doing so in the future also sometimes can enroll in a graduate communication course through CU-Boulder’s Continuing Education ACCESS program.

-- Academic Vitae
+- Academic CV

 - Transcripts: Unofficial transcripts of all undergraduate and graduate courses taken must be submitted.
 One copy from each undergraduate and graduate institution that you attended must be submitted, even if credits from one institution appear on the transcript of a second institution.
 Official transcripts will be requested if you are recommended for admission.

 - Teaching Experience and Effectiveness (most applicable to PhD students): Students who have taught undergraduate courses should indicate on a separate page their teaching experience (e.g., courses taught and in what capacity, e.g., as a recitation or stand-alone course instructor).
-Students who have taught undergraduate courses in which they have been assessed for teaching effectiveness by undergraduate students (e.g., via teacher–course questionnaires) should submit a summary of those assessment results.
-Students also are welcome to submit other information about their teaching (e.g., syllabi).
+Students who have taught undergraduate courses in which they have been assessed for teaching effectiveness by undergraduate students (e.g., via teacher course questionnaires) should submit a summary of those assessment results.
+Students are also welcome to submit other information about their teaching (e.g., syllabi).

 - Reference Letters: Three letters should be submitted, preferably from tenured/tenure-track professors at the BA institution attended (for MA applicants) and from the MA institution attended (for PhD applicants), although letters from other sources (e.g., instructors and employers) can be submitted.
 Letters should speak to students’ capability to be successful in pursuing graduate work (especially in terms of academic writing skills) in the respective degree program.